sovrynn/ecdo/0-FOUNDATION-THEORY/README.md

 - transition from S2 back to S1 (slow or fast?)
 - Verification of Ethical Skeptic's thesis (hard to know without knowing if there's any information he's not sharing)
 - why 104 degrees?

-- Global maps showing:
-    - the circular paths of oceanic displacement around the two pivots

 - Fluid dynamics simulations
 	- calculate the function of dzhanibekov rotation speed